intel/neural-compressor/README.md

 You can install Neural Compressor using one of three options: Install just the library from binary or source, or get the Intel-optimized framework together with the library by installing the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

+**Prerequisites**

+The following prerequisites and requirements must be satisfied for a successful installation:

+- Python version: 3.6 or 3.7 or 3.8 or 3.9

+- C++ compiler: 7.2.1 or above

+- CMake: 3.12 or above

+> **common build issues**
+>
+> `Issue 1`: ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
+Expected 88 from C header, got 80 from PyObject
+>
+> Solution: reinstall pycocotools by "pip install pycocotools --no-cache-dir"
+>
+> `Issue 2`: ImportError: libGL.so.1: cannot open shared object file: No such file or directory
+>
+> Solution: apt install or yum install opencv

 #### Option 1 Install from binary